As an Amazon Associate I earn from qualifying purchases.

-I’ve seen them fried and grilled, and that’s nice, but I still prefer my lobster steamed and then bathed in butter, or straight up butter-poached, for that matter.
+I’ve seen lobster tacos fried and grilled, and that’s nice, but I still prefer my lobster steamed and then bathed in butter, or straight up butter-poached, for that matter.
 These are spiny lobster tails from Florida I brought back from a trip to the Keys; any lobster will do.

 That’s really all these lobster tacos are.
 Simple, buttery lobster tossed with good things that add crunch, spice, tartness, a little sweetness, and that herbal touch you get from cilantro.

-If you wanted to add to this, a good option would be to whip together Mexican crema with your favorite Mexican hot sauce — Huichol, Culichi or Cholula would be my recommendations — and drizzle that on top.
+If you wanted to sex up your lobster tacos, a good option would be to whip together Mexican crema with your favorite Mexican hot sauce — Huichol, Culichi or Cholula would be my recommendations — and drizzle that on top.
 If you can’t find Mexican crema, which is thinner than American sour cream, thin sour cream with a touch of regular cream.

 Want a bit more heft?
 Smear some refried beans on the tortilla before you top with the lobster and salpicon.
 Could you add cheese?
 I suppose, but I wouldn’t.
 Not here.